Flow-Launcher/docs/API-Reference/Flow.Launcher.Plugin/IPublicAPI/ReloadAllPluginData.md

 # IPublicAPI.ReloadAllPluginData method

 Reloads any Plugins that have the IReloadable implemented.
-It refeshes Plugin's in memory data with new content added by user.
+It refreshes Plugin's in memory data with new content added by user.

 ```csharp
 public Task ReloadAllPluginData()